Eating Out and Takeaways in Weymouth

 There are some superb places to enjoy a hearty breakfast, tasty lunch, or sumptuous supper in the Weymouth area.

-Following the Esplanade path to the east brings you to Bowleaze Cove, where you can find the friendly Café Oasis serving up casual daytime dining.
-A little further up the hill is the aptly named Lookout Café – take in the views across Weymouth and beyond whilst enjoying Portland Crab sandwich.
+Following the Esplanade to the east brings you to Bowleaze Cove, where you can find the friendly Café Oasis serving up casual daytime dining.
+A little further up the hill is the aptly named Lookout Café – take in the views across Weymouth and beyond whilst enjoying a Portland Crab sandwich.

 Just a short distance to the north of Weymouth, you can find The Wishing Well tearooms and water gardens at the pretty village of Upwey.
-The historic wishing well has been a visitor attraction for centuries, thanks to the healing powers of its water.
-Today, you can find a picturesque water garden fronted by a charming tea room serving daily specials, high teas and a highly regarded Sunday lunch (booking ahead is advisable).

 If you are planning a trip to explore the Isle of Portland there are some fantastic eateries along the causeway road.
 Conveniently located next to the Chesil Beach Visitor Centre, taste* Café has won numerous awards for its casual dining menu that embraces local produce.